svandragt/cuttlefish/readme.md

-# Mana
+# Cuttlefish
-Mana is a PHP based hackable web framework (work in progress).
+Cuttlefish is a PHP based hackable web framework (work in progress).

 _It should be considered early alpha._